sudharssun/ifsun/README.md

 Day after: 21:02
 ```

-You can provide a city or country name or an address!
+You can provide a city or country name or even an address!
 Note: If the address contains spaces, pass it in double quotes.

 <code>ifsun Dubai</code>